Rapid Shutdown Recap

 An outdoor rated AC switch (#1 in image) initiates turning off the CCA that will turn off the TS4s.
 Depending on how quickly the voltage bleeds down to within acceptable range, you may need to also add a DC switch (#2 in image), such as the SquareD DC Switchgear Disconnect between TS4s and the charge controller.

 Some of the other brand charge controllers we carry haven’t been officially tested and verified with Tigo Energy’s products.
 We do know that Morningstar Corp’s controllers may have issues with solutions with PLC on the PV lines, so they recommend a solution from FireRaptor. altE Store doesn’t currently have them online for us to show you, but we are able to sell them if wanted.
 We believe the Tigo Energy TS4-O/TAP/CCA solution would also work with Morningstar, but it has not been tested as of this writing.
 Likewise, Victron Energy has not tested any RSD solution.
 But as they tend to be used more for off-grid solar systems, RSD may not be needed.
 Check with the Authority Having Jurisdiction (AHJ) in your area to confirm.

-If you are designing a solar system, and need help finding a Rapid Shutdown solution for it, please contact us at the altE Store to find the right solution for your system.
+If you are designing a solar system, and need help finding a rapid shutdown solution for it, please contact us at 877-878-4060 to find the right solution for your system.